gotchoices/MyCHIPs/README.md

 As of March, 2020, the software is successfully computing and performing fully distributed lifts in a simulated network.
 I consider this a "preliminary proof of concept" and so am ready to release this code subject to the attched LICENSE.
-It needs a lot more work to be production ready, but maybe more people will want to take a look now that there is actually something to see.
+It needs a lot more work to be production ready, but maybe more people will want to take a look now that there is actually something to see and test.

-Here is a rough outline of what has been done so far:
+To kick off that process, I commissioned a study by [DSR Corporation](https://en.dsr-corporation.com/) to analyze the lift alorithm as proposed in the documentation and partially implemented in the software.
+As expected, they uncovered several issues that need improvement before the system can be expected to perform in production.
+Their work and results are included under the test/analysis directory.

+In response to that study, I have created a file doc/Safety, my attempt to resolve the issues uncovered by the DSR study.
+This represents the current state of the project.

+### Milestones Completed so Far

 - Backend PostgreSQL database
   - Database authoring/modification tool